Kita-Osaka Kyuko Railway

-Kita-Osaka Kyuko Railway (北大阪急行電鉄, Kita Ōsaka Kyūkō Dentetsu) is a railway operator in Osaka Prefecture, Japan.
-Its sole line, officially named the Namboku Line (南北線, Namboku-sen), operates as a through-service extension of the Midōsuji Line of the Osaka Metro.
+Kita-Osaka Kyuko Railway (北大阪急行電鉄, Kita Ōsaka Kyūkō Dentetsu), abbreviated as Kitakyu, is a third-sector railway operator in Osaka Prefecture, Japan.
+Its sole line, the Namboku Line (南北線, Nanboku-sen), operates as a through service extension of Osaka Metro's Midōsuji Line.

-Kita-Osaka Kyuko Railway Company, Ltd. (北大阪急行電鉄株式会社, Kita Ōsaka Kyūkō Dentetsu Kabushiki-gaisha) is a third-sector railway - 54% owned by Hankyu Corporation, a major component of the wider Hankyu Hanshin Toho Group, and 25% owned by Osaka Prefecture.
-Kitakyu, as it is often abbreviated, also owns various commercial and residential properties along the line.
-It is not to be confused with an earlier railway company called Kita-Osaka Electric Railway which operated a section of the Hankyu Senri Line (between Awaji and Senriyama) and Hankyu Kyoto Main Line (between Jūsō and Awaji) from 1919 until 1928, when it was merged into Keihan Electric Railway.
+A majority (54%) of the company is owned by Hankyu Corporation, part of the Hankyu Hanshin Toho Group; an additional 25% is owned by Osaka Prefecture.
+The company also owns various commercial and residential properties along the line.
+It should not be confused with the former Kita-Osaka Electric Railway, which operated a section of the Hankyu Senri Line (between Awaji and Senriyama) and Hankyu Kyoto Main Line (between Jūsō and Awaji) from 1919 until 1928, when it was merged into Keihan Electric Railway.